kdandy/invisibleCoder/README.md

 The codebase is designed to be adaptable:

 - **AI Models**: Though currently using OpenAI's models, you can modify the code to integrate with other providers like Claude, Deepseek, Llama, or any model with an API.
-All integration code is in `electron/ProcessingHelper.ts` and UI settings are in `src/components/Settings/SettingsDialog.tsx`.
+All integration code is in `electron/ProcessingHelper.ts`.
 - **Languages**: Add support for additional programming languages
 - **Features**: Extend the functionality with new capabilities
 - **UI**: Customize the interface to your preferences